p/seriamp/README.md

     seriamp -m module [options] command arg...

-The `module` must be specified and it can be one of `integra`, `sonamp`, `yamaha` or `ynca`.
+The `module` must be specified and it can be one of `integra`, `sonamp`, `yamaha` and `ynca`.
 See the documentation on the specific module about which hardware it supports.

 Further options recognized are: